Moët & Chandon Champagne Brut Impérial

 Wine noted (guide 2024) 1*Star (Very successful wine)

-Rated estate (2026 guide) Award-winning wines (This producer's wines are regularly awarded by the guide)
+Rated estate (2026 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-About wine:
+About the wine:

 About the estate:

 One of the oldest Champagne houses, founded in 1743 by Claude Moët, a vineyard owner.
-In the early 19th century, his grandson Jean-Rémy gave the company an international dimension, with the help of his son-in-law Pierre-Gabriel Chandon de Briailles.
-Their heirs consolidated the brand's success, making it the best known and best selling in the world.
-Today, Moët & Chandon, with 1,190 hectares of vineyards in 234 crus (50% of which are grand crus) and 28 km of cellars, continues to expand within the powerful LVMH group.
-Its ambitions were realized in 2012 with the inauguration of a vast contemporary-style winery on the Mont Aigu site in Oiry, at the foot of the Côte des Blancs, which complements its historic facilities in Épernay.
+In the early 19th century, his grandson Jean-Rémy expanded the company’s reach internationally, with the help of his son-in-law Pierre-Gabriel Chandon de Briailles.
+Their heirs built on the brand’s success, making it the best-known and best-selling Champagne in the world.
+Today, Moët & Chandon, with 1,190 hectares of vineyards across 234 crus (50% of which are grand cru) and 28 kilometers of cellars, continues to expand within the powerful LVMH group.
+Its ambitions came to fruition in 2012 with the inauguration, at the Mont Aigu site in Oiry at the foot of the Côte des Blancs, of a vast, contemporary-style winery, which complements its historic facilities in Épernay.
 Benoît Gouez has been the cellar master since 2005.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2026 guide) Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Rated estate (2026 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate:

-LVMH is the most powerful player in Champagne in terms of the size of its vineyards (around 1,200 hectares, only a quarter of its needs!) and the distribution of its brands (Moët, Veuve Clicquot, Ruinart, Krug, Mercier).
-Within this galaxy, Moët is the world's best-selling champagne, with Brut Impérial as its flagship product, accounting for 85% of its production.
-Under the leadership of the excellent cellar master Benoît Gouez, Moët demonstrates impressive consistency in terms of the volumes produced.
-These creamy wines, with their toasted and citrus notes, reassure consumers wherever they are in the world.
-Alongside Brut Imperial, the house produces Grand Vintage wines that gain in definition and depth with each passing vintage.
+LVMH is the most powerful player in the Champagne region, thanks to the size of its vineyards (approximately 1,200 hectares, just a quarter of its needs!) and the reach of its brands (Moët, Veuve Clicquot, Ruinart, Krug, Mercier).
+Within this portfolio, Moët is the world’s best-selling champagne, with the Brut Impérial as its flagship, accounting for 85% of its production.
+Under the leadership of the excellent cellar master Benoît Gouez, Moët demonstrates impressive consistency given the volumes produced.
+These creamy wines, with their toasty and citrusy notes, reassure consumers wherever they are in the world.
+Alongside Brut Impérial, the house produces Grand Vintages that gain in definition and depth with each passing vintage.

 James Suckling